snowman-repos/book/project_managers/README.md

 - what's the point - deliver the requirements
 - explain the plan
 - choose a technology stack

+teams should consider using open source, cloud based, and commodity solutions across the technology stack, as these solutions have seen widespread adoption and support by the most successful private-sector consumer and enterprise software technology companies.

+Choose software frameworks that are commonly used by private-sector companies creating similar services

+To the extent practical, ensure that software can be deployed on a variety of commodity hardware types

 - listen to concerns
 - set to work